-Our criminal solicitors accept clients in every part of England and Wales
+Our criminal defence solicitors accept clients in every part of England and Wales

 Mary Monson Solicitors accept criminal cases from private clients, and also from clients who cannot afford private legal advice.
 We operate nationally and we have criminal solicitors in Birmingham, Leeds, Manchester, Salford and London’s Fleet Street.
 Read about the types of case our criminal lawyers specialise in below.

 Murder and manslaughter

-Our criminal solicitors have acted in some of the most serious murder cases in recent history, including the Strangeways Riot trials of 1990s, the final Gooch Gang murder case of 2009, and the trial of an alleged accomplice of police killer Dale Cregan.
+Our criminal defence solicitors have acted in some of the most serious murder cases in recent history, including the Strangeways Riot trials of 1990s, the final Gooch Gang murder case of 2009, and the trial of an alleged accomplice of police killer Dale Cregan.

 We also acted in and won the Hookway Bail Case, the murder investigation case which led to a rush change in the law by the Home Secretary in 2011.

-Our criminal lawyers are recognised as national leaders in the field of drug-related defence.
+Our criminal defence lawyers are recognised as national leaders in the field of drug-related defence.
 We defend people accused in drugs conspiracy cases regularly.
 We have defended in several cases where the value of drugs has been in the tens of millions, and on occasion in the hundreds of millions.

 Theft act offences